 Receiver Web Server URI to access the corresponding Application Context Cache

+XLink Period

 The following APIs are defined to allow Broadcaster Applications to retrieve these settings and information.

 Query Content Advisory Rating API

 Broadcaster Applications may wish to know the highest content advisory rating the viewer has unlocked on a receiver, in order to decide what applications, links or text within a page to make available to the user.
 For example, the Broadcaster Application can use this rating to decide whether a description of a program should be presented to the viewer.
-If the rating is changed on the Receiver, the Receiver shall send an event notification to the Broadcaster Application, indicating so, if the Receiver supports this setting.
+If the rating is changed on the Receiver, the Receiver shall send an event notification to the Broadcaster Application, indicating so, if the Receiver supports this setting and the Broadcaster Application has subscribed to the notification (Section 9.7.5).
 If the Receiver does not make this information available, the Broadcaster Application may choose a default value based on its own business logic and policy.

+Furthermore, the Broadcaster Application may wish to discover the current content advisory rating as signaled in the content currently being rendered by the Receiver and whether that content is being blocked or not.

-The Query Content Advisory Level API shall be defined as follows:
+The Query Content Advisory Rating API shall be defined as follows:

 method: "org.atsc.query.ratingLevel"